stanleychan0507/UBC2023_CapstoneProject/README.md

 - For front-end, we will utilize Dash’s end-to-end test and unit test.
 The former ensures that the user’s experience with the website is smooth, and the latter ensures that callback outputs are as expected.

 ### Back-end
-- For back-end, we will conduct unit tests, integration tests and journey tests with Weaviate’s built in testing features.
-Integration tests allow us to check if components are working together as an entity while journey tests are black-box tests that can ensure user experience is smooth and key features work as intended
+- For back-end, we will conduct unit tests and integration tests with pytest-flask.
+Integration tests allow us to check if components are working together as an entity.

 ### Test plan
 Conduct tests each time an important feature is implemented.
 This allows us to determine easily if the new code is a bug.